top of page

 • recognises that safety often precedes flexibility

-While I work from an eating-distress framework clinically, I remain fully able to assess, diagnose, and document eating disorders where required for NHS pathways, insurance, or multidisciplinary communication.
+Clinically, I remain fully able to assess, diagnose, and document eating disorders where required for NHS pathways, insurance, or multidisciplinary communication.

 Comments